How to be less awkward

 Feeling awkward can also prevent you from setting the boundaries that keep you safe and secure.
 You might feel uncomfortable sending back your meal at a restaurant, but the almonds in your salad will send you into anaphylactic shock.
 This (admittedly hypothetical) situation highlights just how far some of us will go to avoid any type of difficult exchange.
 But most of the time, those feelings are more of a reflection of our insecurities and anxieties than the reality of the situation.

-Thankfully, there are ways to overcome these feelings in order to avoid potential social and professional consequences that come with avoiding social interactions.
+Thankfully, there are ways to become less awkward and overcome these feelings in order to avoid potential social and professional consequences that come with avoiding social interactions.

 What about awkward workplace conversations?